 1. First, Practice Safety

 Make sure you have a thick pair of leather gloves to avoid any possibility of getting cut by a mower blade.
 Padded work gloves are important, because the blade may cut through thinner materials.
+If you love working in the yard, you may want to also look at the best string trimmer for your weeds.
+If your weeding job is a bit more difficult, grab the best backpack sprayer for reinforcement.

 When you are working with the blade, you also really, really don’t the lawnmower turning on.